Alkali activated cements (including geopolymer cements)

 The alkali used as the activator tends to be an alkali silicate solution such as sodium silicate (waterglass) but can also be sodium hydroxide solution, or a combination of the two, or other source of alkali (such as lime).

 Geopolymeric cements are particular examples of ´alkali-activated pozzolanic cements´ or ´alkali-activated latent hydraulic cements´.

 All alkali-activated cements tend to have lower embodied energy/carbon footprints than Portland cements (up to 80-90% but this is pozzolan dependent).

-Manufacture on a commercial basis is underway in Australia, USA and possibly, China.
+Manufacture on a commercial basis is underway in the UK, Australia, USA and possibly, China.